 Outdated software interface and long page load times

 Free order management software with detailed analytics

 ShipBob is a full-service fulfillment company.
 ShipBob’s order management software is free for all of its customers.
 However, you pay for it to store your products and fulfill your customer’s orders.

 - Receiving: Hourly rate of $25 for the first two hours and $40 per hour, per worker after the first two hours

 - Storage: Monthly fee of $40 per pallet, $10 per shelf, and $5 per bin

-- Pick and pack: Free for first five items in the order, 20 cents per item after the sixth pick.
+- Pick and pack: Free for first four items in the order, 20 cents per item after the fourth pick.
 Standard packaging is included for no additional charge.

 - Shipping: Varies per order

 - Order fulfillment software: View orders by status, see specific timelines for every order, share tracking information with customers, and view reports for shipping costs, days in transit, fulfillment costs per order, and more.

 - Fulfillment process: ShipBob stores your products across its network of fulfillment centers using an algorithm that allows products to be shipped to customers quickly and for a low cost by using ground shipping instead of air shipping.